guynikan/schepta/packages/adapters/vanilla/README.md

 # @schepta/adapter-vanilla

-Vanilla JavaScript adapter for Spectra.
+Vanilla JavaScript adapter for schepta.
 Provides a framework-agnostic runtime adapter for use without React or Vue.

 ## Installation